Alexander F. More

-Alexander F. More is a European scientist (climate and health), an economist, and science communicator working in the US.
+Alexander F. More is a European scientist (climate and health), economist, and historian of public health working in the US.
 His discoveries include the impact of climate change on the largest pandemics in the last two millennia, the impact of pandemics on air pollution, and the resetting of toxic air pollution standards through highly detailed interdisciplinary research.
 More also uncovered the creation of the first broad public health system during an environmental and climate crisis (the second pandemic).
 He frequently appears as a leading expert on national and global news stories on climate change and public health, as well as other issues of public policy, including immigration, sustainability and economic growth.
 He worked as a staff member for Senator Ted Kennedy when he was drafting the Affordable Care Act, and continues to engage in public service and non-profit activities as part of several foundations.